alexrintt/gatsby-source-github-discussions/README.md

 ## Features

+This plugin fetches the discussions from the given configured repositories (if enabled) and link with their respective authors and labels.
+Further details are available on [Gatsby - Creating a source plugin](https://www.gatsbyjs.com/docs/how-to/plugins-and-themes/creating-a-source-plugin/).

 - Custom schema type for this use-case, this means you can filter discussion by authors and vice-versa and take full advantage of Gatsby GraphQL shema types.
 - Authors have optimized _avatarImage_.
 - Discussions have optimized _thumbnailImageUrl_.